pytorch/pytorch/docs/source/notes/cuda.rst

 :class:`~torch.cuda.make_graphed_callables` is more sophisticated.
-:class:`~torch.cuda.make_graphed_callables` accepts Python functions and :class:`torch.nn.Modules`.
+:class:`~torch.cuda.make_graphed_callables` accepts Python functions and :class:`torch.nn.Module`\s.
 For each passed function or Module, it creates separate graphs of the forward-pass and backward-pass work.
 See :ref:`Partial-network capture<partial-network-capture>`.